-POWELL/DIVISION CORRIDOR BUS RAPID TRANSIT IMPLEMENTATION PLAN
+POWELL/DIVISION TRANSIT CORRIDOR PLAN

-The Powell/Division Corridor BRT Plan will coordinate land use and transportation planning efforts to develop an investment strategy that defines a bus rapid transit project for a Small or New Starts application, develops supportive land use actions and identifies and prioritizes related projects to stimulate community and economic development.
-The BRT would connect several low income areas, with major education and workforce training sites including Portland State University, Portland Community College and Mount Hood Community College as well as job Portland and Gresham job centers.
+The Powell/Division Corridor Transit Implementation Plan will coordinate land use and transportation planning efforts to develop an investment strategy that defines a transit project for a Very Small or Small Starts application, develops supportive land use actions and identifies and prioritizes related projects to stimulate community and economic development.
+The transit project would connect several low income areas, with major education and workforce training sites including Portland State University, Oregon Health & Science University, Portland Community College and Mount Hood Community College as well as Portland and Gresham job centers.
+This corridor extends from Central City Portland east to Gresham in the vicinity of Powell Boulevard and Division Street.